-When speaking about quality, two acronyms should be mentioned.
-SIG, which stands for Sans Indication Géografique and designates wine without a specific geographic origin, and AOP, which stands for Appellation d’Origine Protégée and covers all kinds of quality wine and with a specific origin.
+The importance of savoir-faireWhen speaking about quality, two acronyms should be mentioned.
+SIG, which stands for Sans Indication Géographique and designates wine without a specific geographic origin, and AOP / PDO, which stands for Appellation d’Origine Protégée (Protected Designation of Origin) and covers all kinds of quality wine with a specific origin.
 When it comes to price, the difference is also apparent.
-On average, a liter of SIG wine costs 1.7 euros, while the price of a liter of AOP wine goes up to 3.8 euros.
-In recent years, the amount of AOP wine bought in specialized stores has been approximately 20 liters per household.
+On average, a liter of SIG wine costs two euros, while the price of a liter of PDO wine can go up to seven euros.